 Fortunately, there are steps you can take to identify and fix any dead links you may have.
 Plus, by being proactive, you can minimize link rot on your own website.
 Maintaining the integrity of your links in this way should keep your readers happy and support your search engine optimization (SEO) efforts.

 In this article, we’ll explain what link rot is and how it happens.
-Then we’ll discuss some ways you can find and fix link rot on your website, and prevent this problem from occurring in the future.
+Then we’ll introduce our Link Health feature and how it can help you find and fix link rot on your website.
+Finally, we’ll wrap up with a few tips on how you can prevent link rot from becoming a recurring problem.
 Let’s get started!

 Link rot is the decay over time of hyperlinks throughout the internet.
 In other words, it refers to the accumulation of links that lead to missing or deleted content.